-- (i) urge the Federal Ministry of Sports to collaborate with the National Sports Commission (NSC) and the Athletic Federation of Nigeria (AFN) for the overall reactivation of the Nsulu Games Village for camping and training athletes; and - (ii) mandate the Committee on Sports to liaise with the Federal Ministry of Sports Development and ensure that this is accommodated in the 2024 Budget estimates.
+- (i) urge the Federal Ministry of Sports to collaborate with the National Sports Commission (NSC) and the Athletics Federation of Nigeria (AFN) for the overall reactivation of the Nsulu Games Village for camping and training athletes; and - (ii) mandate the Committee on Sports to liaise with the Federal Ministry of Sports Development and ensure that provisions are made in the 2024 Budget estimates for the reactivation of the Nsulu Games village (Hon.
+Ginger Obinna Onwusibe Isiala Ngwa North/Isiala Ngwa South Federal Constituency).